-My first two crime novels were published by Kindle Press, and my speculative fiction SmartYellowTM was published by Elsewhen Press.
+My speculative fiction SmartYellowTM was published by Elsewhen Press.
 In 2017, my agent Judith Murray at Greene and Heaton TV, Film and Literary Agency secured a two book deal with Corvus Atlantic

-My debut psychological thriller, Perfect Ten, was published in September 2018 and was be followed by a second psychological thriller, How to Play Dead, in November 2019.
+My debut psychological thriller, Perfect Ten, was published in September 2018 and was followed by a second psychological thriller, How to Play Dead, in November 2019.

 I also write uplifting fiction in the pen name Jax Ward about women’s journeys through truth and tragedy and the first of these, Teenage Kicks, was published on 23rd March 2023 by Spellbound Books, with another, Palace Records, on 23rd September 2023.
 I write for about two hours every day minimum and read as much as life allows.

 I am also a Chartered Psychologist, HPCP registered Heath Psychologist, Chartered Scientist and Associate Fellow of the British Psychological Society.
 All my storytelling work combines links between culture and identity, with strong subtexts of recovery and examination of the human condition.

 I studied storytelling from a psychological perspective, and this interest permeates all my work and all my life.
 I am fascinated by the interface between the mind and the external world, the inner and the outer, and where writing and storytelling sits on that interface as meaning making.
-In my own writing I hope that I am communicating not only words, but the silent messages that punctuate our world and bring vivid images to stories that are about people and their lives.
-With this in mind, I also produce installations and images in various mediums that integrate with some of my stories.
-My latest project, SHOWGIRL, looks at themes of everyday sexism and will be published by Fly on the Wall Press 12th May 2023.
+In my own writing, I hope I am communicating not only words, but the silent messages that punctuate our world and bring vivid images to stories that are about people and their lives.
+My latest project, Dancing, Not Floating, looks at themes of everyday sexism and will be published by Fly on the Wall Press 12th May 2023.